-Experts consider that Mexico has space to receive investment from China
+Mexico has space to receive investment from China

 Mexico has space to accommodate investment from China and interest in taking advantage of the opportunities that arise, experts said, agreeing on the need to review and improve the relationship with the Asian country.

 Undersecretary for North America of the Secretariat (Ministry) of Foreign Affairs (SRE) of Mexico, Jesús Seade, considered that it will be convenient for the country to improve its level of association with China through investment, instead of traditional Commerce.

 "Chinese investment will grow gigantically in the production chain to address the US market, which is the largest in the world for them," said Seade on the sidelines of the event on the Mexico-United States-Canada Treaty (T- MEC) of free trade called "The commercial relationship in North America and the fate of the T-MEC", held this week.

 "Then that Chinese interest to invest in Puerto Rico, Costa Rica, or to see where to export to the United States, we want it to be in Mexico," said the official.